Kick off your holiday season with 10 holiday-themed business channels from SiriusXM Business!

 Since SiriusXM launched their Internet Music for Business Service back in 2013, businesses around the country have been signing up in droves.
 Dumpsters around the country have literally been filling up with dusty Muzak players as businesses have moved to the new service.
 The popularity of SiriusXM’s new streaming business has even surprised, well, SiriusXM.

 The formula for success has been pretty simple.
 SiriusXM took 85 of the most popular channels in the free world and started streaming them to restaurants, retail shops, and other businesses.
 30 channels were scrubbed clean of DJ chatter and station IDs and programmed with business-friendly content.
-SiriusXM then teamed up with Grace Digital to build a commercial-grade streaming player that is long on features and short on price.
+SiriusXM then teamed up with Grace Digital to build a commercial sound system that is long on features and short on price.

 The end product: (1) a streaming business music service with vastly more variety than anything in the market priced below the competition at $29 per month, and (2) a commercial-grade streaming digital music player with advanced feature sets priced at a third of the competition at $199.